CGJennings/se3docs/docs/um-gc-export.md

 # Exporting images

 Most game components can be exported as images using the **File/Export** menu item.
-You can then choose how the images will be packaged and choose how you will use the images to let Strange Eons choose the best format options for you.
+You can choose how the images will be packaged (for example, you might combine them into a ZIP archive).
+You can also choose options such as the image format and resolution, either manually or automatically based on the intended use.

 > [Ink Saver mode](um-gc-preview.md#ink-saver) applies to all printed and exported images.
 Be sure to turn it off before exporting your final version!